Why we should all be concerned about declining marriage rates

 Working at Center of the American Experiment, I’m often asked, “What is the American Experiment?”
 It’s a fair question, and one that I’ve pondered often on long drives around the state.

-I keep coming back to Ronald Reagan.
-Growing up in Britain in the ‘80s, he was the face of America to me, along with Madonna, Michael Jackson, and Eddie Murphy.
+I always come back to Ronald Reagan.
+Growing up in Britain in the ‘80s, he, along with Madonna, Michael Jackson, and Eddie Murphy, was the face of America to me.
 In his famous 1964 speech “A Time For Choosing,” he said:

 This idea that government is beholden to the people, that it has no other source of power except the sovereign people, is still the newest and the most unique idea in all the long history of man’s relation to man.